Learn how to improve your site’s security and performance.

 You can utilize advanced publishing options to help your site load faster and protect your site from several kinds of clickjacking attacks.

-Advanced publishing options are located in the publishing dropdown when designing or building in Webflow and under Site settings > Publishing tab > Advanced publishing options.
+You can find advanced publishing options in the publishing dropdown when designing or building in Webflow, or under Site settings > Publishing > Advanced publishing options.

 Enable SSL